-So, you’ve decided to start a hustle, not yet aware of knowing how to find your niche in business.
+So, you’ve decided to get a loan for your business, to hustle, not yet aware of knowing how to find your niche in business.
 The market of just about anything is completely full of players both big and small, so it’s best to really hone down on your own on your unique skills.
 Being all things to all people is the fastest way of going nowhere.

 Let me illustrate.
 There is a store in my neighborhood shopping center that I noticed a while back.
 They seem to be really struggling, there are hardly any shoppers there, so I went in to check it out.
 Boy, was I in for a surprise!
 There were household goods, from cheap garlic presses to porcelain statuettes for fancy anniversary gifts.
 There were Chinese mass-market socks and slippers.
 There were hand-painted clocks and patriotic T-shirts.
 Nothing in the name of the store (which I didn’t notice, but the way, because it was something like ‘The Store’) said to me, the consumer, what to think of this store.
 What a stark contrast to their neighbors’ next door, ‘Flower Power.’
 It’s a cute flower shop, which along with the floral arrangements also offered gifts (a complementary good).
 Simple, elegant and popular.